 We typically work with women who have tried lots of different diets, slimming clubs, shakes and exercises classes in the past but they’ve not been able to see or maintain their results as they’ve got older.

 Inside our Fit Over 40 programme we help women over 40 to get back into healthy eating and exercise habits that fit around their lives and support the changes happening to their bodies, so they can get to their ideal weight and size in 12 weeks but be in a position where they feel quite confident they could maintain that long term.

 It’s kind of like having a personal trainer, nutrition coach and mindset coach on board to take all of the stress and uncertainty out of the process.

-If you want to find out more about how you can lose 1-2 stone and 1-2 dress sizes in 84 days or less, without having to give up wine or chocolate, click the button below:
+If you want a FREE guide which will help you lose 2 stone and 1-2 dress sizes in 84 days or less, without having to give up wine or chocolate, click the button below: